w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to:

 * identify accessibility requirements for different types of audio and video content
-* design user interfaces that consider  placement and spacing for alternatives to multimedia content, such as transcripts, audio descriptions, captions, and sign language
+* design the placement and spacing for alternatives to multimedia content, such as transcripts, audio descriptions, captions, and sign language
-* design user interfaces that support enabling and disabling transcripts, audio descriptions, captions, and sign language
+* design the user experiences for transcripts, audio descriptions, captions, and sign language, including mechanisms for turning on and off such alternatives and ways for users to interact with the alternatives
-* design user interfaces with multimedia player controls that have clear and descriptive names, that are easy to find, and that do not disappear when the media starts playing
+* design multimedia player controls that have clear and descriptive names, that are easy to find, and that are always reachable to users
+* design multimedia players that support different methods of interaction, including mouse, keyboard, touch, and voice
-* design user interfaces with mechanisms to pause, stop, and hide any moving, blinking, and auto-updating content, including animations and carousels
+* design mechanisms to pause, stop, and hide moving, blinking, and auto-updating content, including animations and carousels
-* design user interfaces with mechanisms to stop or control the volume of auto-playing audio
+* design mechanisms to mute or control the volume of auto-playing audio
-* identify related requirements for developers to programmatically associate alternatives and descriptions to their corresponding media content and to include accessibility support for multimedia players
+* identify related requirements for developers to programmatically associate alternatives and descriptions to their corresponding media content
+* identify related requirements for developers to include accessibility support for multimedia players
 * identify related requirements for content authors to provide appropriate text transcripts, captions, audio descriptions, and sign language

 {% include excol.html type="all" %}